 Conference Founders: John Lynch and Donald Lichtenstein

-To submit an extended abstract (1 page single spaced pdf) or a working paper, please visit the conference website
+To submit an extended abstract (1 page single spaced pdf) of a working paper, please visit the conference website

 Our goal is to stimulate cross-disciplinary conversation and improve basic and applied research in the emerging area of consumer financial decision making.
 This research can inform our understanding of how consumers actually make such decisions and how consumers can be helped to make better decisions by innovations in public policy, business, and consumer education.
 Please see the past programs on the conference website to see abstracts of research by scholars in economics, psychology, sociology, behavioral finance, consumer research, decision sciences, behavioral economics, and law.
 Our format allows a very high level of opportunity for conversation and interaction around the ideas presented.

 We begin with a keynote session late Sunday afternoon followed by reception and poster session.
-The keynote topic is “Financial Decision Making of the Aging Consumer.”
-Monday and Tuesday we have ten 75-minute sessions with two related papers from different disciplines, with discussion by an industry or government expert or a scholar from a third field.
+Monday and Tuesday we have a selection of 75-minute plenary sessions with two related papers from different disciplines, with discussion by an industry or government expert or a scholar from a third field.
 We begin with financial decision making of consumers in distress because of poor financial decision making or situational stress.
 We then turn our focus to more basic processes that guide everyday consumer financial decision-making, both good and bad.
 Throughout the conference we schedule significant time for informal interaction outside of the sessions.

 The conference program committee will select papers for presentation at the conference based on extended abstracts.
 Selected papers must not be published prior to the conference.
 Authors submitting an abstract must commit to have a paper that is complete and available for review by discussants one month prior to the conference.
 Selections will be based on quality, relevance to consumers’ financial decision-making, and contribution to breadth of topics and disciplinary approaches.
 We consider not just the individual merits of the papers, but how they pair with another submission from a scholar in a different field.
 The organizers will invite authors of the best papers not selected for presentation at a plenary session to present their work at the Sunday evening poster session.